emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 community devoted to the work, MU implementation has made great progress, and nearly everything needed to make Module Unification work has landed in Ember.

+**Nearly** everything.
+When we merged the Roadmap RFC last year, there was one last major piece of MU that still needed to be designed: component namespacing, or how to refer to components that come from other addons in templates.

-_Nearly_ everything.
-There's one last major piece needed to ship, and while we were working on implementing MU, shifts in the JavaScript ecosystem took place that sent us back to the drawing board.
+While we had a plan, a shift in the JavaScript ecosystem sent us back to the drawing board.
+And the harder we worked on solving this last piece, the more we realized that fundamental aspects of the overall design needed to be rethought.

 ### Namespaces and Scoped Packages

-Another problem with the classic layout is that everything goes into one big global pool of names.
+Besides files being spread out, another problem with the classic layout is that everything goes into one big global pool of names.

 So, for example, Ember Data defines a service called `store` that you can inject into components and services.
 If you install another addon that also